What is a museum in France?

 - Confirmation for M0715 : Fécamp, the words: «Les Pêcherie, musée de Fécamp» are replaced by the words: «Les Pêcheries, musée de Fécamp»

-Change of name by order of 23 August 2021 :
+Change of name by decree of 23 August 2021 :

 Withdrawal of the name «musée de France» from the following museums belonging to the Muséum national d'histoire naturelle by decree of 5 May 2022 :

-– Deletion of the M7006: great evolution gallery;
+– Deletion of M7006: large evolution gallery;

-– Removal of M7004: mineralogy and geology gallery;
+– M7004 removal: mineralogy and geology gallery;

-– Removal of M7005: entomology gallery;
+– Deletion of M7005: entomology gallery;

-– Removal of M7009: Botanical Gallery;
+– Removed M7009: Botany Gallery;

-– Removal of M7008: Museum of Man.
+– Removed M7008: Museum of Man.

 - M0311 : Reims, the words: «musée des beaux-arts de Saint-Denis» are replaced by the words: «musée des beaux-arts de Reims»